Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Parts Required

 The spider arm part number for the LG WM3400CW is 4280EA4001T or 4280EA4001S, depending on your model year.
-Some replacement kits include the bearing assembly, while others provide just the spider arm casting.
-Verify your exact part number against your WM3400CW serial number.
+Some kits include the bearing assembly, while others provide just the spider arm casting.
+Verify your part number against your washer’s serial number to ensure compatibility.

 Accessing the Spider Arm

-The spider arm on the WM3400CW is located behind the drum, so you must remove the drum to access it.
-This is a more involved repair than hall sensor replacement.
+The spider arm is located behind the drum, so you’ll need to remove the drum to access it.
+This repair is more involved than replacing the hall sensor.

-2. Remove the back panel using the procedure detailed above.
+- Remove the back panel using the steps detailed above.

-3. Disconnect the rotor bolt and remove the rotor as described in the “Rotor Bolt Removal” section.
+- Disconnect the rotor bolt and remove the rotor as described earlier.

-5. On the WM3400CW, the bearing cover is bolted to the drum with multiple bolts (typically 8-12 bolts in a circular pattern).
+- On the WM3400CW, the bearing cover is secured with multiple bolts (typically 8-12 bolts in a circular pattern).
 Remove all these bolts using a 10mm or 13mm socket.
-Place them in a small container to avoid losing them.
+Place them in a small container to keep track of them.

-7. Once the cover is off, the spider arm becomes visible.
-On the WM3400CW, it’s a three-pronged metal structure bolted to the back of the drum at three points.
+- Once the cover is off, you’ll see the spider arm—a three-pronged metal structure bolted to the back of the drum at three points.

-8. Support the drum weight with a helper or use a hydraulic floor jack with a wooden block to prevent it from falling as you remove the spider arm bolts.
+- Support the drum’s weight with a helper or use a hydraulic floor jack with a wooden block to prevent it from falling while you remove the spider arm bolts.

-9. Remove the three bolts holding the spider arm to the drum.
-These are typically 13mm or 15mm bolts and may be very tight due to factory torque specs (usually 30-50 foot-pounds).
+- Remove the three bolts holding the spider arm to the drum, typically 13mm or 15mm bolts that may be very tight due to factory torque specs (usually 30-50 foot-pounds).

-10. Once all three bolts are removed, carefully pull the spider arm toward the rear, away from the drum.
+- Once the bolts are out, carefully pull the spider arm towards the rear, away from the drum.
 It may have sealed bearings that require gentle wiggling to free.

 Installing the New Spider Arm on Your WM3400CW

-1. Before installation, inspect the replacement spider arm.
-It should appear identical to the original, with three evenly-spaced legs and mounting holes that align with the drum.
+- Before installation, inspect the replacement spider arm.
+It should look identical to the original, with three evenly spaced legs and mounting holes that align with the drum.

-2. Position the new spider arm so its legs extend toward the rear of the tub.
-The mounting surface should face the rear of the drum.
+- Position the new spider arm so its legs extend toward the rear of the tub, with the mounting surface facing the rear of the drum.

-3. Insert the three mounting bolts through the spider arm holes and into the threaded holes in the drum.
-These bolts must be torqued to the specification in your WM3400CW service manual, typically 35-45 foot-pounds.
-Tighten them in a star pattern (alternating positions) to ensure even pressure.
+- Insert the three mounting bolts through the spider arm holes and into the threaded holes in the drum.
+These bolts must be torqued to the specifications in your service manual, typically 35-45 foot-pounds.
+Tighten them in a star pattern to ensure even pressure.

-4. Once the spider arm is secure, carefully inspect for any interference with the tub.
-Rotate the drum by hand and confirm it moves freely without catching.
+- After securing the spider arm, check for any interference with the tub.
+Rotate the drum by hand to confirm it moves freely.

-5. Reinstall the bearing cover over the spider arm.
-Align the bolt holes carefully.
+- Reinstall the bearing cover over the spider arm, aligning the bolt holes carefully.

-6. Install all bolts in the bearing cover using a criss-cross or star pattern for even seating.
-Torque these bolts to approximately 15-20 foot-pounds.
+- Install all bolts in the bearing cover using a criss-cross pattern for even seating.
+Torque these bolts to about 15-20 foot-pounds.

-7. After the bearing cover is installed, reinstall the rotor by sliding it onto the motor shaft and torquing the rotor bolt to 40-50 foot-pounds (remember, this likely has reverse thread).
+- Reinstall the rotor by sliding it onto the motor shaft and tightening the rotor bolt to 40-50 foot-pounds (remember, it has reverse thread).

-9. Before plugging in the WM3400CW, rotate the drum by hand through a complete revolution to ensure nothing is catching or misaligned.
+- Before plugging in the WM3400CW, rotate the drum by hand through a complete revolution to ensure everything is aligned properly.

 How to Clear the LE Error After Repair

-Once you’ve completed repairs to your WM3400CW (whether hall sensor replacement or spider arm repair), the LE error code should clear automatically when you run the next wash cycle.
-The control board will re-evaluate the rotor position sensor signal or
+After you’ve completed repairs on your WM3400CW—whether it’s hall sensor replacement or spider arm repair—the LE error code should clear automatically during the next wash cycle.
+The control board will re-evaluate the rotor position sensor signal and, finding a proper reading, will not trigger the code again.
+If the LE error returns after your repair, double-check the connector seating and confirm that the drum rotates freely before assuming another component has failed.

 Recommended Parts & Tools